danro9685/CIMLR/README.md

-# CSIMLR
+# CIMLR
-Implementation of the CSIMLR method.
+Implementation of the CIMLR clustering method.